storacha/w3infra/README.md

 - Node.js >= v16 (prod env is node v16)
 - Install the deps with `npm i`
+- run your env `npx sst dev --no-deploy`

 You can then run the tests locally with `npm test`.

 To try out a change submit a PR and you'll get temporary infra rolled out for you automatically at `https://<pr#>.up.web3.storage`.

 [`sst`](https://sst.dev) is the framework we use to define what to deploy.
 Read the docs! https://sst.dev

 ## Deployment

 Deployments are managed by [seed.run].

 The `main` branch is deployed to https://staging.up.web3.storage and staging builds are promoted to prod manually via the UI at https://console.seed.run